 Keywords: Identity Reconciliation, Identity Resolution, Account Linking

-Deactivate or remove identity records.
+Deactivate or remove enterprise identity records.

 Keywords: Identity Lifecycle Management, Suspension, Archiving, Deletion